jasonmorgado/DST-PositionRecipe-Mod/README.md

 Alternatively, you can go to the [modmain](https://github.com/domo106/DST-PositionRecipe-Mod/blob/main/modmain.lua) and copy/paste the PositionRecipe into your code.
 If you do this, you'll want to call PositionRecipe without the "GLOBAL." before it.

 ## Usage
-Once the mod is in the mods folder (or you've copy/pasted the function) you can use the following function added to the GLOBAL singleton:
+Once the mod is in the mods folder you can use the function added to the GLOBAL singleton.
+If you've copy/pasted the function, use it like a normal function:

 `GLOBAL.PositionRecipe(recipe_name, position)`